Maha Dewi of Hanthawaddy: Princess of Dagon

 The princess remained unmarried well into her mid-twenties.
 In 1348, Binnya U ascended the Martaban throne, and made his sister marry Bon La, son of the powerful minister Than-Daw in a marriage alliance.
 The new king also made Bon La governor of Dagon (modern central Yangon) with the title of Bya Hta-Baik.
 In the following years, her husband became an important ally of her brother.
 In 1362, Binnya U raised the Shwedagon Pagoda in Dagon to 20 meters (66 feet).

-It was also the last year of peace in the kingdom.
 In 1363, while the king and his retinue were away from the capital Martaban (Mottama), a rival faction led by Prince Byattaba seized the throne.
 Byattaba's brother Laukpya also raised a rebellion in the Irrawaddy delta.
-The king sent Bya Hta-Baik with an army to retake the capital.
-But the commander was killed by poison by Byattaba's wife and Maha Dewi's younger half-sister Tala Mi Ma-Hsan during truce negotiations.
+The king sent Bya Hta-Baik with an army to retake the capital, but the commander was killed by poison by Byattaba's wife and Maha Dewi's younger half-sister Tala Mi Ma-Hsan during truce negotiations.

-Maha Dewi had little time to mourn.
-Her brother quickly married her off to Zeya Thura, governor of Hmawbi, whom he had appointed as the next commander-in-chief.
-But Zeya Thura died in action soon after in the subsequent attack on Martaban.
+Maha Dewi was quickly married her off to Zeya Thura, governor of Hmawbi, whom he had appointed as the next commander-in-chief.
+Zeya Thura died in action soon after in the subsequent attack on Martaban.
 After Zeya Thura's death, Binnya U appointed her governor of Dagon.

 Governor of Dagon

 Maha Dewi proved an able governor.
 She became a much needed ally to her brother, who was now based out of Donwun, about 100 km north of Martaban.
 Her effective control of Dagon provided a backstop to Laukpya's forces from coming into the central Pegu province (modern Yangon Region and southern Bago Region).
-Smim Than-Byat, a brother of Byattaba and Laukpya but loyal to Binnya U, successfully defended the Pegu province from Laukpya's attacks from the west.
-But things turned for worse in 1369/70.
-That year, Byattaba's forces drove out Binnya U from Donwun.
-Binnya U's territory was now reduced to the Pegu province alone.
+Smin Than-Byat, a brother of Byattaba and Laukpya but loyal to Binnya U, successfully defended the Pegu province from Laukpya's attacks from the west.
+In 1369/1370, Byattaba's forces drove out Binnya U from Donwun.
+Binnya U's territory was now reduced to the Pegu province.
 He moved the capital to Pegu (Bago), about 60 km northeast of Dagon.